dsundquist/gotestserver/README.md

 go install github.com/dsundquist/httperrors@latest
 ```

-To run the basic webserver (assuming that haven't yet added `~/go/bin` directory to your path, and that you'll be using the default port 80 which will require sudo):
+To run the basic webserver (assuming that haven't you yet added `~/go/bin` directory to your path, and that you'll be using the default port 80 which will require sudo):

 ```
 sudo ~/go/bin/httperrors serve